bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^35^ People went out to see what had happened.
 They came to Jesus and found the man from whom the demons had gone out, sitting at Jesus’ feet, clothed and in his right mind; and they were afraid. ^36^ Those who saw it told them how he who had been possessed by demons was healed. ^37^ All the people of the surrounding country of the Gadarenes asked him to depart from them, for they were very much afraid.
 Then he entered into the boat and returned. ^38^ But the man from whom the demons had gone out begged him that he might go with him, but Jesus sent him away, saying, ^39^ “Return to your house, and declare what great things God has done for you.”
 He went his way, proclaiming throughout the whole city what great things Jesus had done for him.

 ^40^ When Jesus returned, the multitude welcomed him, for they were all waiting for him. ^41^ Behold, a man named Jairus came.
 He was a ruler of the synagogue.
-He fell down at Jesus’ feet and begged him to come into his house, ^42^ for he had an only born^^ daughter, about twelve years of age, and she was dying.
-But as he went, the multitudes pressed against him. ^43^ A woman who had a flow of blood for twelve years, who had spent all her living on physicians and could not be healed by any, ^44^ came behind him and touched the fringe+ 8:44 or, tassel of his cloak.
+He fell down at Jesus’ feet and begged him to come into his house, ^42^ for he had an only born^a^ daughter, about twelve years of age, and she was dying.
+But as he went, the multitudes pressed against him. ^43^ A woman who had a flow of blood for twelve years, who had spent all her living on physicians and could not be healed by any, ^44^ came behind him and touched the fringe^b^ of his cloak.
 Immediately the flow of her blood stopped.
-^[8:42 The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.]
+^a^[**8:42** The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.] ^b^[**8:44** or, tassel]

 ^45^ Jesus said, “Who touched me?”